Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 A collection of methods for automated data cleaning where all actions are logged.

-drat — by Dirk Eddelbuettel, 9 months ago
+drat — by Dirk Eddelbuettel, a year ago

 'Drat' R Archive Template